razan-aboushi/Edu_Spark/README.md

-## 💻⚙️ And I used the technological tools that to complete this project:
+## 💻⚙️ I used the technological tools that to complete this project:

  + Figma: Used for designing the user interface.
  + Trello : the visual tool that help to manage any type of project, workflow, or task tracking.